dlotterman/metal_code_snippets/documentation_stage/byoos.md

 You can then use [kickstart](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/performing_an_advanced_rhel_9_installation/kickstart-installation-basics_installing-rhel-as-an-experienced-user) or [pre-seed ](https://www.debian.org/releases/stable/amd64/apb.en.html) files to automate the install.

-The common [Equinix Metal documentation](https://deploy.equinix.com/developers/guides/what-is-ipxe/), if started from the
+The common [Equinix Metal documentation](https://deploy.equinix.com/developers/guides/what-is-ipxe/) should be sufficient for this case, where [netboot](https://github.com/netbootxyz/netboot.xyz) can also be extremely useful to get up to speed quickly.

 ## Bring your own existing OS install toolchains